sflury/OutLines/README.md

 # OutLines

+# NEW VERSION AND FULL RELEASE COMING SOON!!
+## Expected June/July 2025

 Computes spectral line profiles arising from galactic outflows following formalism and examples in [Flury, Moran, & Eleazer (2023) MNRAS](https://ui.adsabs.harvard.edu/abs/2023MNRAS.525.4231F) while remaining agnostic to the underlying physics.
 A cartoon of the model